-The anterior border of the hairline in the front parietal regions has triangular areas of recession, which tend to be symmetric a I and extend no farther posteriorly than a point “3 cm” anterior to a line drawn in a coronal plane between the external auditory meatuses.
-Hair is also lost, or sparse, along the midfrontal border of the scalp but the depth of the affected area is much less than in the front parietal regions.
+The anterior border of the hairline in the front parietal regions has triangular areas of recession which tends to be symmetric and extends no further posteriorly than a point “3 cm” anterior to a line drawn in a coronal plane between the external auditory meatuses.
+Hair is also lost or sparse along the mid-area border of the scalp, but the depth of the affected area is much less than in the front parietal regions.

 It represents the minimal hair loss considered sufficient to represent baldness.
-There are deep frontotemporal recessions, often symmetrical, and are either bare or so sparsely covered by hair.
+There are deep frontotemporal recessions often symmetrical and are either bare or so sparsely covered by hair.
 These recessions extend farther posteriorly than a point, which lies (3 cm) anterior to a coronal line, drawn between the external auditory meatuses.
-If hair is sparse or lacking as a broad band along the entire anterior border of the hairline.
+If the hair is sparse or lacking as broadband along the entire anterior border of the hairline.

 It involves extensive front parietal and frontal recessions with a sparseness or absence of hair on the crown.